ThiagoDambroski/ThiagoDambroski/README.md

 # Thiago Dambroski

-Motivated developer with a determination to learn and evolve.
-My focus, as an emerging professional, is to utilize my skills in agile development, making a positive impact on the organization as a whole.
-I enjoy working in groups and discussing project strategies.
+As a motivated developer with a strong determination to learn and evolve.
+As an emerging professional, my focus is on utilizing my skills in agile development, along with my passion for innovation and problem-solving, to create efficient and effective solutions for my projects.
 ---
 ###  Languages and Skills